priyankahotkar/Major-Project/README.md

 MentorConnect addresses these issues by offering a free platform with automated scheduling, built-in video calls, real-time chat, and secure authentication, ensuring a seamless mentoring experience.

 ## Features
+### Notes Integration
+- **Custom Notes**: Create, edit, and manage personal notes with tags and privacy settings
+- **Notion Integration**: Connect your Notion workspace to view and access pages and databases
+- **Real-time Sync**: All notes are synchronized in real-time using Firebase Firestore
+- **Secure Storage**: User data is protected with Firebase authentication and proper access controls

 ### Mentee-Side Features
 - **Dynamic Scheduling**: Book mentorship sessions using Google Calendar integration.
 - **Video Conferencing**: Attend secure, built-in video sessions powered by Jitsi Meet.